 TOTAL SEMESTER HOURS REQUIRED: 36 HRS

 Additional Graduation Requirements

-- Apply for graduation by deadline indicated in the university calendar.
+- Apply for graduation by the deadline indicated in the University calendar.

 - Earn a minimum of 36 credit hours as required in the degree program with a minimum of a 3.0 GPA on a 4.0 scale.